BasalGang/cogsci.dk/README.md

 ### Critical: Technical issues
 - [ ] Fix the link to the blog
 - [ ] Update the logo link to the actual front page
+- [ ] Move Careers tab to be above Contact tab

 ### Critical: Content creation
 - [ ] Gather exam paper database